JaneliaSciComp/G4_Display_Tools/docs/data-handling_analysis.md

 exp_settings.genotypes = ["Control_genotype", "Genotype2", "Genotype3"];
 ```

-**Note:** When running an experiment through the Conductor, you have the option of running analysis on that single fly automatically when the experiment is over.
+__Note__: When running an experiment through the Conductor, you have the option of running analysis on that single fly automatically when the experiment is over.
 If you do this, the Conductor will automatically update this field (and a few others) to match the genotype of the fly being run, so don't worry about this being accurate in that case.
+{:.info}

 ### Plot norm and unnorm